MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis.md

 As another example, if port 22 was closed in a virtual machine's network security group, it causes connectivity errors.

-#### Web App diagnose and solve problems navigator (preview)
+#### Web app diagnose and solve problems navigator (preview)

 Change Analysis (classic) checks the web app's DNS record to detect changes in dependencies and app components that could cause issues.

-Currently, the following dependencies are supported in **Web App Diagnose and solve problems | Navigator**:
+Currently, the following dependencies are supported in the **Web app diagnose and solve problems navigator**:

-- Azure Web Apps
+- Web apps
 - Azure Storage
 - Azure SQL